Heavy Stamping Press Moving & Installation Services

 Our commitment to safety supports not only successful project completion but also the long-term reliability of your equipment and the continuity of your manufacturing operation.

-Why Manufacturers Choose Silver Lake Industrial
+Why Manufacturers Choose Silver Lake Industrial Services

-When relocating or installing a heavy stamping press, selecting the right contractor can make the difference between a smooth project and weeks of costly delays.
+When relocating or installing a heavy stamping press, selecting the right rigger can make the difference between a smooth project and weeks of costly delays.
 Manufacturers need a partner that understands industrial environments, communicates clearly, and executes every phase of the project safely and efficiently.

-Silver Lake Industrial has built its reputation by helping manufacturers complete complex machinery moves with careful planning, experienced millwrights, and a commitment to quality workmanship.
+Silver Lake Industrial Services has built its reputation by helping manufacturers complete complex machinery moves with careful planning, experienced millwrights, and a commitment to quality workmanship.

 Experienced Industrial Millwrights